 The podcast website that comes with your Transistor plan is pretty simple.
 The layout is the same for every site – you have the same navigation bar (home and about on the left of the logo, episodes and subscribe on the right).
 You can play a bit with the colors and text, but you can’t add many other pages or blog posts.

 Transistor do enable users to add their episodes automatically, create pages, add subscribe buttons, and even connect your domain, but that’s about it – When you compare it to full scale website builders like Podcastpage.io, it may not make the cut.

 If you want to get more from your website, have unlimited design and layout capabilities, import reviews to your site, or add a guest intake form and connect guest, hosts and other participants to your pages, you can easily build it all with Podcastpage for your Transistor hosted podcast.
 Creating a website for Transistor.fm podcasts is super simple on Podcastpage, you just have to add your podcast feed, select a template and voila – the site is ready!

 You don’t have to move your podcast to another hosting service, Podcastpage automatically imports all your episodes, the metadata, and even the Transistor embed audio player if you’d like to use that.

 What can you do with a Podcastpage.io website that is not possible with the Transistor sites?

 - Customize your site in a visual editor.
-For instance, you can decide how many episodes will appear on the front page, in how many columns, what will be displayed in each episode box, change all colors, and much more.
+For instance, you can decide how many episodes will appear on the front page, and in how many columns.
+Determine what will be displayed in each episode box, change all colors, and much more.

 - Get a completely brandable and customizable audio player.
-Transistor requires $99/month for you to remove the branding on their audio player, but on Podcastpage you don’t have that limitation.
+Transistor requires $99/month for you to remove the branding on their audio player.
+With Podcastpage, you don’t have that limitation.